Spring 2026 Course Syllabus

 2. Email the instructor to report the absence.

-• While emergencies and illness are understood, consistent attendance and professionalism are expected.
+While emergencies and illness are understood, consistent attendance, professional behavior, and respectful communication are expected at all times.

 Supervisor Communication & Workplace Concerns

-• If any workplace issues arise—especially concerns involving the supervisor or staff—the student must contact the instructor immediately.
+If any workplace issues arise—including concerns involving the supervisor, staff, or the work environment—the student must contact the instructor immediately.

-• Hostile or unsafe work environments will not be tolerated, and the instructor will take prompt action if necessary.
+Hostile, unsafe, or inappropriate work environments will not be tolerated.
+The instructor will take prompt action if necessary.

 Final Evaluation Requirement

-• No extensions or exceptions will be granted for late or missing final evaluations.
+No extensions or exceptions will be granted for late or missing final employer evaluations.

 Communication & Course Updates

-• Students are responsible for regularly checking their student email and Blackboard Ultra for course updates, announcements, and important deadlines.
+Students are responsible for regularly checking Blackboard Ultra and their student email for course updates, announcements, and important deadlines.

 Technical Issues